-Impact Hazard!
+Erratic Mast Operation Impact Hazard!
 The mast should operate smoothly during extension and retraction.
-If erratic mast motion is observed during extension or retraction that results in impact loading between the tube and the tube collar (mechanical travel stop), cease use of the mast and contact Will-Burt service.
-Operating a mast with erratic mast tube motion over time could result in mast separation and could cause damage to the mast or result in death or serious injury.
+If erratic mast motion is observed during extension or retraction that results in impact loading between the tube and the tube collar (mechanical travel stop), cease use of the mast and contact The Will-Burt Company service department.
+Repeated operation with impact loading can damage tubes and lead to mast separation.